florixak/UHCRun-Revamp/README.md

 # UHC Revamp

-UHC Revamp is a comprehensive Ultra Hardcore (UHC) minigame for Minecraft servers, designed to enhance the survival experience by adding a competitive edge.
+UHC Revamp is a UHC minigame for Minecraft servers, designed to enhance the survival experience by adding a competitive edge.
 This plugin introduces a variety of new gameplay mechanics, making survival more challenging and rewarding.
 Developed with a focus on performance and customization, UHC Revamp offers a wide range of features to create the great UHC experience.